 Investing in our ADSs involves a high degree of risk.
-Before you invest in our ADSs, you should carefully consider the following risks, as well as general economic and business risks, including those set forth under the heading "Risk Factors" in our Annual Report incorporated by reference herein, and all of the other information contained in this prospectus and in the documents incorporated by reference herein, could have a material adverse effect on our business, operating results and financial condition and cause the trading price of our ADSs to decline, which would cause you to lose all or part of your investment.
-When determining whether to invest, you should also refer to the other information contained our financial statements and the related notes thereto.
+Before you invest in our ADSs, you should carefully consider the following risks, as well as general economic and business risks, including those set forth under the heading "Risk Factors" in our Annual Report incorporated by reference herein, and all of the other information contained in this prospectus and in the documents incorporated by reference herein.
+Any of the following risks, including those discussed in the documents incorporated by reference herein, could have a material adverse effect on our business, operating results and financial condition and cause the trading price of our ADSs to decline, which would cause you to lose all or part of your investment.
+When determining whether to invest, you should also refer to the other information contained or incorporated by reference in this prospectus, including our financial statements and the related notes thereto.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks and uncertainties not presently known to us may also adversely affect our business.